hjoliver/cylc-doc/src/glossary.rst

       The stop cycle point is the :term:`cycle point` at which the :term:`scheduler` :term:`shuts down <shutdown>`.

-      This may be before or after the :term:`final cycle point`.
+      This may be before or at the :term:`final cycle point`.

       See :ref:`start_stop_cycle_point` for more information.